alexrodriii/M13-Final-BackEnd/README.md

 - Retrieve all nurses.
 - Search nurse by name or ID.
 - Add, update, and delete nurses.
-- Data validation for passwords and age.
+- Data validation for password.

 ## API Endpoints